Pixofield/keyshapejs/README.md

     var r = tl.range();                 // returns the current play range tl.range(100, 1200);                // sets the play range to be between 0.1 and 1.2 secs
     tl.range(100);                      // sets the play range to [100, duration()]
+    tl.range("mark1", "mark2");         // the play range uses the times defined by the markers

 ### timeline.loop(loopCount)